Your Ultimate Guide to Internal Communication

-Welcome!
-You're about to embark on an important journey.
-One that will teach you how to improve internal communication at your company.
+Internal communication, in its simplest form, is the way a company and it's employees interact with each other to get the job done.
+That's it.
 As a business leader primarily managing employees who don’t work at a desk, you face specific communication challenges.
 Challenges that managers with office-bound employees don't have to worry about.

 Let's start with the basics.
 In this chapter, we'll cover what internal communication is, the benefits a strong internal communication strategy provides, and current trends your company should be preparing for.

-Internal communication — what is it?
+So what is internal communications exactly?
 There are many ways to answer that question.
 For some, the answer might be a specific software tool.
 For others, internal communication is a certain strategy that keeps team members on the same page.

 There are plenty of different internal communication methods.
 But it doesn't matter if your organization uses the latest and greatest technology systems to keep in touch, or a simple bulletin board in the breakroom, the objective of internal communication is always the same: to facilitate interaction between a company and those who work for it.